Testing

 The core assertion macro.
 Returns the result of the expression.
 On failure, records the original form, an optional message, and expected vs. actual values.

-Three assertion modes:
+Four assertion modes:

 | Form | Passes when |